edonb99/FIEK.AI.SecondAssignment/README.md

 Problem Description: Arranging 100 guests at 10 tables with specific seating constraints.
 Approach: We defined a SAT formula that models the problem, considering the constraints about which guests can or cannot sit at the same table.

+### Sudoku Solver
+Solving Sudoku by applying Constraint Programming with Google's OR-Tools.
+The model sets up variables for each cell, enforces unique number constraints on rows, columns, and 3x3 subgrids, and utilizes a CP solver to find valid solutions or report if the puzzle is unsolvable.

 ## How to Use

 1. Clone the repository to your local machine: